resolve109/study-aws-sa/aws-study-guide.md

   - Ideal for workloads with known time-based patterns like batch processing jobs
   - Provides the simplest solution for workloads with regular, predictable traffic patterns
   - Can be combined with dynamic scaling policies to handle both predictable and unexpected load changes
+- **Spot Instances for Scheduled Workloads**:
+  - Using Spot Instances for nightly batch jobs (e.g., between 12:00 AM - 6:00 AM) significantly reduces costs compared to On-Demand instances
+  - Particularly cost-effective for workloads that can be reprocessed if interrupted
+  - Works well with Auto Scaling groups that can scale based on CPU usage
+  - Suitable for batch processing jobs where occasional interruptions can be tolerated
+  - More cost-effective than Savings Plans or Reserved Instances for time-limited workloads that don't run continuously
+  - Better for off-peak processing jobs when Spot availability is typically higher

 ### Amazon EC2
 - **Instance Purchasing Options**: